aws-samples/cdk-use-cases/use_cases/custom-cloud9-ssm/README.md

 ### Cloud9 EC2 environment
 * Creates a Cloud9 EC2 environment with:
     * T3.large instance type.
+    * Image id amazonlinux-2023-x86_64.

 ### SSM Document
 * Creates an SSM Document with:
     * A step that installs jq.
-    * A step that resizes the EBS volume of the EC2 instance to 100 GiB.
+    * A step that resizes the EBS volume of the EC2 instance to 50 GiB.

 ## Architecture
 ![Architecture Diagram](architecture.png)